Get insights.

 The survey sample size is the size of a smaller number of people from whom, when opinions are collected, can more accurately represent the opinion of the entire targeted population of your survey.

-• Minimum sample size: It is a general thought that the sample size should be a minimum of 100.
+- Minimum sample size: It is generally thought that the sample size should be a minimum of 100.
 This means that if your total survey population is less than 100, you must survey the whole population.

-• Maximum sample size: Another general mode of thought is that your sample size should be 10% of your total population and, at the same time, not exceed 1000.
-This is because the higher your sample size, the higher the time and cost involved for that survey.
+- Maximum sample size: Another general mode of thought is that your sample size should be 10% of your total population and, at the same time, not exceed 1000.
+This is because the higher your sample size, the higher the time involved for that survey.
 For example, if your survey population is 50000, 10% of that is 5000, which exceeds the 1000 threshold.
+In this case, let your sample size be 1000.

 Read on and get a grasp on the calculation behind sample size.

-As mentioned earlier, the calculation of the survey sample size involves a mathematical formula.
+As mentioned earlier, calculating the survey sample size involves a mathematical formula.

-• Population Size (N) refers to the total number of people in your population.
-For example, if you are surveying an organization, population size refers to the total number of employees there.
+Population Size (N) refers to the total number of people in your population.
+For example, if you are surveying an organization, population size refers to the total number of employees in the organization.

 You need to turn your confidence level into a z-score (z) by referring to the table below.
 For example, the 95% confidence level has a z-score of 1.96.

-• Margin of error (ε) represents how much error you are willing to allow in your survey.
+Margin of error (ε) represents how much error you will allow in your survey.

 Errors are unavoidable, and that’s why the concept of error margin.